 If It Matters To Women’s Health, It Matters To Health Decisions

 Health Decisions is a full-service CRO offering therapeutic and operational excellence for clinical development in all areas of women’s health.
-Our experience, expertise, site network and relationships with KOLs and investigators enable us to address the challenges of developing products to address key areas of women’s health including gynecology indications, contraception, sexual health, obstetrics, infertility, menopause and osteoporosis, gynecologic oncology and breast cancer, autoimmune diseases and other health conditions that affect women disproportionately, including migraine, depression and eating disorders.
-Health Decisions’ mission is to improve healthcare outcomes for women worldwide in the full range of health conditions across the lifecycle.
-Below we’ve summarized Health Decisions’ expertise and capabilities in the development of women’s health products by indication.
-Please also visit our women’s health resource library to learn more about our experience.
+Our expertise, site network and relationships with KOLs and investigators enable us to address the challenges of developing products in health conditions that exclusively or disproportionately affect women.
+These include gynecologic indications, contraception, sexual health, obstetrics, infertility, women’s oncology, osteoporosis, autoimmune diseases, migraine, depression and eating disorders.
+Health Decisions’ mission is to improve healthcare outcomes for women worldwide.
+Visit our women’s health resource library to learn more about our experience.

 We are the leading full-service women’s health CRO from pre-IND to NDA and beyond

 With over 29 years of experience in more than 300 clinical trials, Health Decisions is the clinical development partner of choice for de-risking development of women’s health products.
 We assist with regulatory strategy, program planning, protocol development, phase 1 – 4 clinical trials and NDA submission.
 Our capabilities include project management, site monitoring, biostatistics, data management, quality management, regulatory services and medical writing.
 Health Decisions draws on the therapeutic expertise of board-certified OB/GYNs and operational experience and expertise of clinical, biostatistical, data-management and regulatory teams to optimize clinical development of all types of women’s health products.